The Journey of a Meeting Attendee

 According to Mark White, director of sales at the Boar's Head, the event went so well that the group is already planning to return.
 The resort also hosted another meeting in early July.

 "We were well prepared and did not face any challenges based on our new protocol," said White.
 "We had very positive feedback based on new standards.
 All went well, so much so that the group is committed to return for possibly four additional dates."

-If you know of a live event that has happened or will take place in the coming weeks, we want to hear from you.
+If you know of an in-person event that has happened or will take place in the coming weeks, we want to hear from you.
 Please email us with updates.